MobilePayDev/MobilePay-Invoice/docs/index.md

 This document explains how to make a technical integration to the **MobilePay Invoice** product.
 The audience for this document is either technical integrators acting on behalf of merchants or merchants creating their own integrations.

 ### Related links:
-- You can read more about the product [here](https://developer.mobilepay.dk/invoice-main/productinfo).
-- Billing your customers with MobilePay Invoice is easy using our [API](https://developer.mobilepay.dk/product).

-### QuickStart:

-- More information about integration steps are [here](https://developer.mobilepay.dk/invoice-getting-started)